arachne-threat-intel/thread/CONTRIBUTING.md

 8. Notification

-You will be notified about the progress of your feature request, including when it's assigned, in development, and tested.
+You will be notified about the progress of your feature request, including when it is assigned, in development, and tested.
 You can follow the discussion and implementation process on GitHub.

 9. Contributor Recognition